aldinmah/jobAdsPluginTest/README.md

 <strong>cssWrapperClass</strong> : string<br>
 -class name used to define a wrapper CSS class which could be used for custom styling of the widget

+<strong>primaryButtonBackgroundColor</strong> : string<br>
+-hexCode used to define a primary button background color

-<strong>primaryButtonColor</strong> : string<br>
+<strong>primaryButtonTextColor</strong> : string<br>
--hexCode used to define a primary button color which will be applied to the CTA buttons
+-hexCode used to define a primary button text color

+<strong>secondaryButtonBackgroundColor</strong> : string<br>
+-hexCode used to define a secondary button background color

+<strong>secondaryButtonTextColor</strong> : string<br>
+-hexCode used to define a secondary button text color

+<strong>linkElementTextColor</strong> : string<br>
+-hexCode used to define a text color for anchor tags (links)

 <strong>disableDynamicImagesOnJobDetails</strong> : boolean<br>
 -boolean used to control the loading of dynamic (random) images on the job details screen / page